flutter/website/src/development/tools/devtools/memory.md

 Memory profiling in DevTools consists of 3 main functions:

 * Charting memory usage statistics and events
-* Anaylsis to view all memory via a heap to detect memory issues and inspect objects
+* Analysis to view all memory via a heap to detect memory issues and inspect objects
 * Allocation monitoring to track object allocations and their stack traces for selected classes.